 In 2017, we revised our HTL calculation methodology using the approach described on our new Tidal Datums and the HTL for Massachusetts page.
 Our new interactive tidal datum viewer for Massachusetts has HTL values for Buzzards Bay that differ from this page by up to 0.4 ft in certain harbors where the HTL calculation was biased to a single tidal datum station.
 The new data viewer also uses Geoid12B data.
 This page will be updated in 2017 to reflect the new calculation approach and dataset.

 Explanation and Caveats

 This page is set up to allow government officials, scientists, and engineers to find the estimated elevations of mean high water (MHW), mean low water (MHW), and the high tide line (= "annual high tide" or "king tide") in the NAVD88 datum.
-Although points are classified into 32 color variations, differences in elevations across most of Buzzards Bay are less than 1 ft.
+However you should use our new interactive tidal datum viewer for updated calculations for the HTL elevation.
+On the maps on this page, although the elevations are classified into 32 color variations, differences in most datum elevations across most of Buzzards Bay are less than 1 ft.
 When you zoom in the map, you can click individual points to see the various tidal elevations for that site.
 LiDAR correction values should be subtracted from the tidal datums to determine the LiDAR set elevation.